AEnjoy/IoT-lubricant/docs/lubricant_core_backend_design.md

 1. Allow for **dynamic expansion** of `Core` and `Gateway` services through `scripts`
 2. The `Core` should be able to **load and unload** `scripts` dynamically
+3. Use `etcd` or `consul` as the `service discovery` and `service registration` center
+4. (Not safe)Use library `github.com/dop251/goja`to implement the `JavaScript` execution engine
+5. (Not safe)Allows the user to run `SQL` scripts on their own data
+6. (Not safe)Allows the user to manually configure the script executor to execute custom code

 ### Safe and Robustness Requirements:

 1. All connection requests need to be authenticated
 2. Tls should be used to ensure data transmission security

+### Containerization and Cloud Native Affinity Requirements:

+1. Use `Docker` to package the `Core` services
+2. Support use `Docker` or `Kubernetes` to manage the `Core` services

+### Highly automated Requirements:

+1. Use `Makefile` to automate the compilation and packaging process of the `Core` service
+2. Ensure that the unit test works properly
+3. Use `GitHub Actions` to automate the testing and deployment process of the `Core` service

+### API Design:

+1. All internally implemented apis should not be exposed to external callers
+2. The general api should be encapsulated and stored in `api/<version>/` for users to call
+3. Internal services and logics should not call public apis, which violates the circular dependency principle
+4. The path api/ should be used as a separate gomod
+5. In addition to the `struct` necessary for `data definition`, others should be encapsulated as `interfaces`

 ## Web Server And APIs